National Preparedness Month

 - Store your home inventory in waterproof containers offsite in a safety deposit box or “in the cloud” for access when you need them.

-- Save receipts, purchase contracts and appraisals so you have proof of an item’s value.
-Store original copies in an off-site location, such as a safe deposit box, or take photos with your smartphone and save them to “the cloud”.
+- Save receipts, copies of purchase contracts and appraisals so you have proof of an item’s value.
+Store original copies in an off-site location, such as a safe deposit box, and take photos with your smartphone and save them to “the cloud.”
+Experts advise NOT including personal financial information in your “emergency kit,” to avoid having that information lost or stolen during an emergency.
+Instead, they advise that people create a “digital financial binder” with scanned images or photos of sensitive financial information.

 It’s critical to know what kind of damage is covered under your standard home or business policy and to talk with your insurance company or agent about appropriate additional coverage to protect your investment in your home, your possessions and your business.

 - Review your insurance policies to be sure you have the right coverage to meet your needs.
 Find out what your insurance will cover – and what it won’t.
-Most Homeowners and Business Insurance policies do not cover damage caused by flood, earthquake, landslides or tsunamis.
-Also, to avoid being left “underinsured,” it’s a good idea to clarify whether or not your home has “replacement cost” coverage, with policy limits that increase as the costs of rebuilding after a disaster go up over time.
+Most Homeowners and Business Insurance policies do not cover damage caused by flood, earthquake, landslides or tsunamis – but that coverage is typically available for an additional premium.
+Also, to avoid being left “underinsured,” it’s a good idea to explore with your insurer the amount of coverage you have in the event of a total loss of your home, and to clarify whether or not your home has “replacement cost” coverage, with policy limits that increase as the costs of rebuilding after a disaster go up over time.

 - Flood Insurance can be purchased in most communities through the National Flood Insurance Program.
 You may be able to purchase earthquake coverage separately through your Homeowners insurance company or through a specialty carrier, such as GeoVera.

 - To insure against earth movement, such as landslides, mudslides or sinkholes, homeowners should speak to a reputable insurance broker about a “Difference in Conditions” policy offered by specialty or “surplus lines” insurers.
 Surplus lines insurers offer products that typically are not offered by “standard” insurers.
-Visit Surplus Line Association of Idaho, Oregon Surplus Line Association, Surplus Line Association of Washington or ask your own agent or company, to find out more about surplus lines brokers/insurers in Idaho.
+Visit Surplus Line Association of Washington, or ask your own agent or company, to find out more about surplus lines brokers/insurers in Washington.

 For more information, contact NW Insurance Council at 800-664-4942 or send an e-mail to firstname.lastname@example.org.